 They are fun to make - especially with little helpers - and they are definitely fun to eat!

-So today I’m doing an Easter holiday twist on that favorite and sharing Easter Rice Krispie treats.
+So today I’m doing an Easter holiday twist on this favorite snack and sharing Easter Rice Krispie treats.

 These egg-shaped Rice Krispies are the perfect fun treat to welcome spring and to celebrate Easter! 🥚💐🐇